What is Political Economy?

 Political economy is a social science that studies production, trade, and their relationship with the law and the government.
 It is the study of how economic theories affect different socio-economic systems, such as socialism and communism, along with the creation and implementation of public policy.

-Different groups in an economy have different beliefs as to how their economy should be developed; hence, political economy is a complex field that covers a broad range of political interests.
+Different groups in an economy have different beliefs about how their economy should be developed; hence, political economy is a complex field that covers a broad range of political interests.
 In simple terms, political economy refers to the advice given by economists to the government on either general economic policies or on certain specific proposals created by politicians.

 Components of Political Economy